buildwithgrove/docs/docs/supported-methods/Metis.md

 # Metis

 Metis is a Layer 2 Ethereum scaling solution aiming to make building Decentralized Autonomous Companies (DACs) easy and cheap.
-By leveraging the Metis Supported Methods, developers can harness this scalable infrastructure with actions such as querying balances, executing transactions, and interacting with smart contracts on the Metis network.
+By leveraging the Metis supported methods, developers can harness this scalable infrastructure with actions such as querying balances, executing transactions, and interacting with smart contracts on the Metis network.

 | Methods | Description |
 | --- | --- |